green255/docker-compose-laravel/README.md

 Persistent database storage is enabled out of the box in this configuration.
 The source volume by default is ```./dockerfiles/mysql``` and otherwise can be found in the mysql section of ```docker-compose.yml```.
 To purge this data simply delete the file(s) within that directory, but leave the .gitignore file.

+### Database Testing
+A test database is automatically created by running the script within dockerfiles\mysql\

 ## Xdebug

 Xdebug is configured to start by trigger.
 That trigger is set with the XDEBUG_TRIGGER variable in the Docker section of the .env